-You can also customize the way captions are displayed on the screen: choose a different color for the background and adjust its opacity, edit the size or color of the text, or leave everything as it is.
+You can also customize the way captions are displayed on the screen: choose a different color for the background and adjust its opacity, edit the size or color of the transcript, or leave everything as it is.

 That’s it!
 You’ve successfully added captions to your Facebook video.
 Now, you can go ahead and enjoy your captioned video post.

 Unlike YouTube and Facebook, Instagram does not have closed captions as an option.
 The only way to go about it is to add permanent open captions to the video itself.
-The same goes for many other social platforms, like Twitter, Snapchat, and TikTok.
+The same goes for many other social media platforms, like Twitter, Snapchat, and TikTok.

-Hence, this tutorial is suitable not just for Instagram videos, but any other platform that doesn’t support closed captions.
+Hence, this tutorial is suitable not just for Instagram videos, but any other platform that doesn’t support captions.

-Clips is a native iOS application that generates captions in real time, as you record a video with the app.
+Clips is a native iOS application that generates captions in real-time, as you record a video with the app.
 It’s a quite efficient way to caption your Instagram videos, as the captions are auto-generated.
 Plus, you can edit them later on to correct any mistakes.

 Return to Clips and start recording your speech.
 Then, tap on your recording and go to “Live Titles” to check the caption for possible mistakes.